Ikki (video game): Legacy

+Its main character, Gonbe, makes a cameo appearance in Atlantis no Nazo, another Sunsoft game.

 Re-releases

 The game was re-released for Microsoft Windows as part of the Ultra2000 Sunsoft Classic games compilation, which was released on June 29, 2001.
-The game has also been coupled with Tōkaidō Gojūsan-tsugi and Yūyū Sunsoft kessaku-sen 2 (released July 2, 2004), and was coupled with Super Arabian for the PlayStation compilation Memorial Series Sunsoft Vol. 1.
+The game has also been coupled with Tōkaidō Gojūsan-tsugi and Yūyū Sunsoft kessaku-sen 2 (released on July 2, 2004), and was coupled with Super Arabian for the PlayStation compilation Memorial Series Sunsoft Vol. 1.
 This compilation was also released for the PlayStation Network download service for the PlayStation 3.

 An updated version supporting up to 12 players was released as Ikki Online (いっき おんらいん) on June 29, 2010 for the PlayStation 3.
-In October 2022 it was announced that sales would be discontinued on November 28, 2022.
+It was discontinued in November 2022.

-The arcade version of Ikki was re-released on the PlayStation Network for the PlayStation 4 on December 4, 2016, and also became available on Nintendo's Virtual Console on January 16, 2007, for the Wii, on February 13, 2013, for the Nintendo 3DS, on May 22, 2013, for the Wii U, and on May 24, 2018 for the Nintendo Switch.
+The arcade version was re-released on Virtual Console on January 16, 2007 for the Wii, on February 13, 2013, for the Nintendo 3DS, and on May 22, 2013 for the Wii U. Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2016 and Nintendo Switch in 2018.